rackerlabs/support-how-to/content/exchange/add-microsoft-exchange-mailboxes.md

    * **Confirm:** Retype the password that you entered in the **Password** box.

-   * **? symbol:** Place your cursor over the **?** symbol for a description of additional mailbox options.
+6. Under Options, place your cursor over the **?** symbol for a description of additional mailbox options, and select any options that you want.

-   * Select the **Save** button and the mailbox will appear in the list.
+7. Click **Save**.

-    **Note:** After a mailbox is created in the Cloud Office Control Panel, it can take up to 15 minutes for the mailbox to be accessible.
-You can then log into the mailbox at [apps.rackspace.com](https://apps.rackspace.com/index.php)
+   **Note:** After a mailbox is created in the Cloud Office Control Panel, it can take up to 15 minutes for the mailbox to become accessible.
+You can then log in to the mailbox at [apps.rackspace.com](https://apps.rackspace.com/index.php).

-    To manage additional features for the mailbox, such as **Mail Forwarding**, **Email Addresses**, or **Permissions**, click the mailbox name and then click the corresponding tab.
+   The mailbox appears in the mailboxes list.
+To manage additional features for the mailbox, such as forwarding, addresses, or permissions, click the mailbox name and then click the corresponding tab on the details page.

 ### Add multiple Exchange mailboxes

+**Warning:** Adding multiple mailboxes will extend the time needed to be able to access a new mailbox as mailbox additions are processed in order

-1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com).
+1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com) using your Rackspace Cloud Office admin ID and password.

-2. In the Microsoft Exchange section, select **Mailboxes**.
+2. In the Microsoft Exchange section, click **Mailboxes**.

    <img src="{% asset_path exchange/add-microsoft-exchange-mailboxes/add-hex-mailbox-sc1.png %}" />

-3. If you have multiple domains, select the domain of which you want to add a mailbox.
+3. If you have multiple domains, select the domain to which you want to add a mailbox.

-4. Click **Add/Edit Multiple Mailboxes**.
+4. Click **Add Multiple Mailboxes**.

     <img src="{% asset_path exchange/add-microsoft-exchange-mailboxes/add-multi-hex-sc1.png %}" />

-    If the **Add/Edit Mailboxes** button is unavailable, add the necessary number of licenses to your account before you can add a mailbox.
+    If the **Add Mailboxes** button is unavailable, you must add the necessary number of licenses to your account before you can add a mailbox.
 See [Add a mailbox license](#add-a-mailbox-license) for instructions.

-5. Create a CSV or Excel file(XLS format) that contains the information detailed in the **Data Format** section of the **Import Mailboxes** page.
+5. Create a CSV or Excel file (XLS) that contains the information detailed in the Data Format section of the Import Mailboxes page.
 You can download a template from that section to help you create a file with the correct format.

-    **Note:** You are not able to create a username that already exists as an alias, group list, distribution list, or as another mailbox.
-You must remove the conflicting address from your account before using the same username for another purpose.

     **Username**, **Password**, **First Name**, **Last Name** and **Enabled(Enabled=1 Disabled=0)** fields are required on all CSV or Excel imports when adding Microsoft Exchange mailboxes.
 This method of mailbox creation should be used for adding a high number of mailboxes.

-4. In the **Import File** section, click **Browse** and locate and select the CSV or Excel file you created.
+6. In the **Import File** section of the Import Mailboxes page, click **Browse**.

+7. Locate the CSV or Excel file you created.

-5. Select **Open** and then **Import**.
+8. Select **Open** and then **Import**.

     The mailboxes appear in the mailboxes list.
 Any errors that occur are detailed in the import log.
 Make corrections as detailed in the import log and import again.

 ### Add a mailbox license

+If the buttons to add one or more mailboxes are unavailable, you must add the necessary licenses to your account before you can add a mailbox

 1. Click the **Upgrade this plan** link.

    <img src="{% asset_path exchange/add-microsoft-exchange-mailboxes/add-hex-license-sc1.png %}" />

-2. Under **Microsoft Exchange Mailboxes**, add the number of mailboxes that you need.
+2. Under **Microsoft Exchange Mailboxes**, add the number of mailboxes that you want to make available to your account.

    <img src="{% asset_path exchange/add-microsoft-exchange-mailboxes/add-hex-license-sc2.png %}" />